More than 200 people are advised to quarantine after possible Covid-19 exposure at gym in West Virginia - KEYT | KCOY

 “Out of an abundance of caution and in the interest of the community, we are closing the club for an additional deep cleaning,” Planet Fitness Morgantown said in a recording when called by CNN for comment, adding the club will reopen at 6 a.m.
 Tuesday.

+The Planet Fitness corporate office was notified that a member of the Morgantown gym tested positive, and it is not aware of any additional members or employees reporting symptoms, according to statement from McCall Gosselin, Senior Vice President of Communications.

+“We will continue to take every necessary precaution to ensure the safety of our community, and we have taken a number of steps across all of our locations, which include enhanced cleanliness and sanitization policies and procedures, extensive training for staff, physical distancing measures, reducing physical touch points in the club with touchless check-in, and more,” the statement said.

-CNN has reached out to Planet Fitness media relations and the Monongalia County Health Department for updates and additional comment.
+CNN has reached out to the Monongalia County Health Department for updates and additional comment.

-Gov. Jim Justice is expected to give a press conference Monday afternoon.

 Comments